gpuweb/gpuweb/wgsl/README.md

 ```

 This extracts the grammar from the specification source in `index.bs`, creates a Tree-sitter parser from the
-grammar, and then ensures that code samples from the specification can be parsd correctly.
+grammar, and then ensures that code samples from the specification can be parsed correctly.

 ### Validating the grammar is LALR(1)